 National Income Tax

-Tax on employment income must be withheld by the employer on a monthly basis.
-Since January 2021, this obligation also includes foreign employers without permanent establishment in Sweden.
-The withheld amount of income tax must be paid to the Swedish Tax Authority by the 12th of the following month - except for January and August when the due date is shifted to the 17th.
+Employers are obligated to withhold income tax from employee salaries on a monthly basis.
+Since January 2021, this obligation also extends to foreign employers without a permanent establishment in Sweden.
+The withheld income tax must be paid to the Swedish Tax Authority by the 12th of the following month, except for January and August when the due date is extended to the 17th.

 Employees in Sweden are entitled to various benefits.
 These include:

-Annual leave and public holidays: at least 5 weeks, plus 12 public holidays
+Annual leave and public holidays: at least 5 weeks, plus 13 public holidays

 Parental leave: 480 days of paid parental leave for both parents, this includes maternity and paternity leave; 90 days are exclusively reserved for each parent